fasterthanlime/eggplant/README.md

 Incremental, resilient upgrade utility for stuff that has binary assets.

+**DISCLAIMER: This is pre-pre-prealpha software.
+Don't rely on it.**

 ### Deps

+  * rock 0.9.9 or better
   * libsha1, bundled - do the autoconf dance
   * libbsdiff, bundled - same
   * xz, tested with 5.0.5